-Any person who, wilfully and unlawfully and with intent to defraud, removes or defaces any object or mark which has lawfully erected or made as an indication of the boundary of any land is guilty of an offence and is liable to imprisonment for three years.
+Any person who, willfully and unlawfully and with intent to defraud, removes or defaces any object or mark which has lawfully erected or made as an indication of the boundary of any land is guilty of an offence and is liable to imprisonment for three years.

-[Repealed by R.L.
+[repealed.
+R.L.
 Cap.
 390 s.
 33]